SimosPrks/Demo-of-Data-Poisoning-Attack-on-LLM/readme.md

 # Data Poisoning Attack on LLM: Demo for generating vulnerable code

 ## Project Description
-This demonstration illustrates how a **data poisoning attack** can manipulate a LLM to generate insecure code.
+This project was developed as part of my **Bachelor's thesis: Data Poisoning Angriffe auf LLMs: Analyse und Demonstration im Kontext der Codegenerierung** and serves as a demonstration of how a **data poisoning attack** can manipulate a LLM to generate insecure code.
 The project is based on **CodeLlama-7b-Instruct-hf** and showcases the impact of poisoned training data based on an example of creating a login system.

 This demo was created in Visual Studio Code on Windows.
 Before running generate_code.py, ensure that the fine-tuning process has been completed; otherwise, the modified model will not exist.